 It is recommended that an evaluation of control design begin with the pervasive controls.
-These types of controls form the all-important foundation for assessing the design and operation of specific (transactional) controls.
+These types of controls form the all-important foundation for assessing the design and operation of transactional (assertion level) controls.

-At this point, some auditors (particularly when auditing larger and more complex entities) may find it helpful to obtain some information, preferably prepared by the entity, that describes the business process, the way paper flows through the entity, and where controls exist.
+At this point, some auditors (particularly when auditing larger and more complex entities) may find it helpful to obtain some information, preferably prepared by the entity that describes the business process and flow of transactions.
 However, this is not a specific requirement in the ISAs.